 That sense of a world suddenly lost was key.
 That one night inevitably changed all of them, driving them to cling to and protect each other.
 And a second harsh reality was to be discovered much later on, once they were all adults.
 Because Aurora’s remains were discovered in a place only those six other teenagers knew about.

 Without a backdrop that could evoke not only the heady newness of teenage parties, but also the loss of them, I knew that the story would fall flat.
-So I went looking for somewhere that represented a step back in time.
+So I went looking for a setting that represented a step back in time.
 I wanted to feel that the team investigating could almost enter the past.
 As if the world had somehow been frozen the moment that Aurora vanished.

 The New Forest, I realised, suited it perfectly, and not least because I know it well and felt I could do it justice.
 Its areas of perfect preservation – its thatched cottages and village greens – also summed up that idyllic childhood.
 But there is something a little sad, for me, in every visit.
 It’s hard to put a finger on, but I think it’s connected with knowing that the world beyond it has changed a great deal.
 It’s only a short drive to Southampton, where life is urban, and busy, and where poverty sits alongside affluence.
 In the New Forest, you are visiting what is essentially a forgotten time, with only a few intrusions from modern life.